 Located in Corvallis, Oregon, OSU is a public institution established in 1868.
 With more than 31,000 students, the school offers a competitive PhD in counseling program.
 The program featured a hybrid, cohort-learning model, with both online and on-campus requirements.
 Students interested in the PhD in counseling program need a master’s degree in counseling with at least 600 hours of clinical internship experience.
 Applications must also include transcripts, a list of volunteer or work experience, an outline of educational and professional goals, three letters of recommendation, and an academic writing sample.
 The GRE for this program is optional.

 PhD in Psychology

 Students who are interested in the PhD in psychology typically need a master’s degree in the field from a regionally accredited institution to apply.
-Some schools may also require multiple years of relevant work experience in the field.
-At this point in your education or career, college and universities can get a good idea of how well you’ll perform in their PhD program.
-Therefore, many programs in this area make the GRE optional for admission.
+Some schools may also demand several years of relevant work experience in the field.
+At this stage of your education or career, colleges and universities can get a good sense of how well you will perform in their PhD program.
+As a result, many programs in this field have made the GRE optional for admission.

 Program Spotlight: Saybrook University

 Saybrook is a private graduate school in Pasadena, California.
 All of its graduate-level education focuses on training professionals to work in areas of humanistic psychology or related areas.
 Established in 1971, the regionally accredited school offers a PhD in psychology.
 The GRE is optional, but prospective students will still need to submit their transcripts, an outline of relevant professional experience, and demonstrate the critical-thinking and writing skills necessary for success in a PhD program.
 Applications must also include an online application, resume, personal statement, and letters of recommendation.
 All prospective learners need to participate in an admissions interview, as well.